angelinevu/RoboChat/README.md

 Clone the Repository:
-Use the following command to clone the repository to your local machine: git clone git@github.com:angelinevu/WebChat.git
+Use the following command to clone the repository to your local machine:

+git clone git@github.com:angelinevu/WebChat.git

-Install Dependencies: Navigate to the project directory and install the necessary dependencies for both the frontend and backend:
+Install Dependencies: Navigate to the project directory and install the necessary dependencies for both the frontend and backend.

-cd WebChat
-npm install
-cd frontend
-npm install
 Start the backend server: npm start

 Start the frontend server: npm run dev

 Open your web browser and navigate to http://localhost:5000/.